nelci592/reporting-docs/designing-reports/connecting-to-data/report-parameters/how-to-add-report-parameters.md

 * Right click on the Parameters node of the [Report Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/report-explorer%}) dialog.

-* From the __Configure Data Source Parameters__ step of the [DataSource Components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%})Add a Report Parameter using Report Designer
+* From the __Configure Data Source Parameters__ step of the [DataSource Components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%})

+##Add a Report Parameter using Report Designer

 1. Click the ellipses on the __Report.ReportParameters__ property.
 This invokes the __ReportParameter Collection editor__.